 Additionally, JCCC seeks to promote safe travel by students, student teams and recognized student organizations to events and activities occurring beyond the boundaries of College Property.
-As a result, all students traveling on behalf of, or with funding from JCCC must complete Student Travel Training.
-The training provides students an understanding of what behaviors constitute sexual misconduct, how to stop incidents and respond to victims including bystander strategies, what constitutes consent, strategies to reduce the risk of sexual assault occurrences, what JCCC's expectations are regarding crimes on and off campus and what resources are available to students both on and off campus.
+As a result, all students traveling on behalf of, or with funding from, JCCC must complete Student Travel Training.
+Note: Event/Travel sponsors for student trips are also considered Campus Security Authorities for the timeframe designated by the travel.
+The travel training provides students an understanding of what behaviors constitute sexual misconduct, how to stop incidents and respond to victims including bystander strategies, what constitutes consent, strategies to reduce the risk of sexual assault occurrences, what JCCC's expectations are regarding crimes on and off campus and what resources are available to students both on and off campus.
 Faculty and staff who drive students are required to complete an annual verification of the status of their driver's license and motor vehicle record.
 If driving a passenger van, they must complete additional safety vehicle training.